wolfes-401-advanced-javascript/notes/README.md

 #### `.env` requirements (where applicable)

-i.e.

-- `PORT` - Port Number
+- `PORT` - 3000
-- `MONGODB_URI` - URL to the running mongo instance/db
+- `MONGODB_ATLAS_URI` - URL to the running mongo instance/db

 #### How to initialize/run your application (where applicable)

-- `node index.js -a 'Hello world'`
+- `node index.js` must include flags listed below
+- use flags `-a` or `--add` combined with a note in "" to add a note
+- use flags `-l` or `--list` to list the notes in the db
+- use flags `-d` or `--delete` combined with the id of a note to delete that note

 #### How to use your library (where applicable)